 Despite the difference, universities are considered no more prestigious than university colleges.
 A Bachelors received from a university has the same weighting as a Bachelors received from a university college, and the two types of institution are both regarded as universities.

-To browse all Swedish universities see, Study in Sweden - Universities.
+To browse all Swedish universities, see Study in Sweden - Universities.

-The majority of institutions are government funded, but some are supported privately.
+The majority of institutions are government-funded, but some are supported privately.
 These independent providers typically offer degrees in a specialist subject - usually in psychotherapy and healthcare.

-The Swedish academic calendar runs from August to mid-January (autumn semester) and mid-January to the beginning of June (spring semester).
+The academic calendar runs from August to mid-January (autumn semester) and mid-January to the beginning of June (spring semester).

 Degree courses in Sweden

-A large number of degree programmes are offered in English.
-They require three years of full-time study, and to apply you'll need to have successfully completed upper secondary school (sixth form or college).
+Undergraduate degrees require three years of full-time study, and to apply you'll need to have successfully completed upper secondary school (sixth form or college).

 As well as these exams, throughout a Bachelors degree you'll be assessed with written and oral tests, group work and lab work (depending on your course).
 Most programmes end with the submission of a thesis.